How It Works

 Leveraging these lower costs, Tribes can develop solar energy systems, installing solar on the homes of tribal residents on Indian lands at no cost to the resident, then recoup what costs were incurred by having the energy consumer pay the tribal owner directly for the electricity used, instead of paying external utility companies.

-It is important to note that once installation is complete and activated, the installed solar equipment will be owned by the tribal entity – NOT by an external utility or the homeowner.
-As such, the tribal owner of the energy systems can determine how profits from the electrical payments are utilized in the community.
+Once installation is complete and activated, the installed solar equipment will be owned by the tribal entity – NOT by an external utility company.
+Accordingly, the tribal owner of the energy systems can determine how profits from the electrical payments are utilized in the community.

 The Process